benmaudslay/match-up/README.md

 ## React Match Up Game

-Match sll the tiles with their twins to win!
+Match all the tiles with their twins to win!